What Makes Dividing a Business Difficult in a Divorce?

 Valuing your business based on cash flow and potential for growth

 There is no one right way to value your business.
-At Roberts PC, we can help you get an accurate estimate of the worth of your business so that it can be split fairly.
+Our divorce lawyers can help you get an accurate estimate of the worth of your business so that it can be split fairly.

 Contact a Wheaton, IL Family Law Attorney

 A divorce can jeopardize your business’s long-term health.
 At Roberts PC, we can help you navigate the stresses of a dissolution of marriage.
-Our Naperville, IL divorce lawyers can advise you of your options to protect your business and help you work toward an optimal outcome.
+Our Glen Ellyn, IL divorce lawyers can advise you of your options to protect your business and help you work toward an optimal outcome.

 Our team of skilled negotiators is ready to assist with your divorce.
 Call our offices at 630-668-4211 for a free consultation.